 ____________________________________________________________________________________________

 The 2026 Legislative Session is underway.
-See below for our achievements.
-As we prepare for the next session, please make it a point to get involved.
+See below for previous year achievements.
+As we prepare for this session, please make it a point to get involved.
 CODPAC represents the "Tooth Party" and supports legislators, regardless of political party, who represent dentists and the issues affecting them.
 They make it possible for us to advocate for members like you!

 Get Involved!